-The archives of local governments in Uganda have been kept in precarious conditions.
+Government archives in Uganda have–until recently–been kept in precarious conditions.
 Until 2016 (when it was relocated to an impressive new building) Uganda’s National Archives lacked both space and manpower.
-It was not in a position to acquire papers from Uganda’s far-flung provinces.
-A large amount of historical paperwork was left in the hands of local government authorities, and in several districts the archives had been piled in the attics or basements of decaying old buildings and exposed to water, insects, and mice.
+It was not in a position to acquire papers from Uganda’s far-flung provinces, and neither was it able to deal with papers from central government ministries.
+A large amount of historical paperwork was left in the hands of local authorities.
+In several districts archives had been piled in the attics or basements of decaying old buildings and exposed to water, insects, and mice.
 Some collections, such as the police archives of Kabarole District, had been destroyed by persons unknown.